daidahao/Database-Principles-Notes/midterm.md

 - Fixed-field Files
 - XML

-> When everything else fails, using a scripting language to generate INSERT statements is usually the simplest soluTon.
+> When everything else fails, using a scripting language to generate INSERT statements is usually the simplest solution.

 ## `UPDATE`